 Support Services Bureau

 The Support Services Bureau is commanded by Captain Ivan Nelson and the divisions include communications, logistics, community services, criminal investigation, campus security guards, and truancy.
-The Support Services Bureau Commander oversees 5 licensed peace officers, 7 licensed telecommunicators, 45 security guards, and 2 civilian employees.
+The Support Services Bureau Commander oversees 5 licensed peace officers, 7 licensed telecommunicators, and 54 campus security guards.

 The Communication Division operates 24 hours per day, 365 days per year.
 The telecommunicators receive and dispatch calls for service and monitor intrusion, fire alarms and security camera systems for all facilities within Katy ISD.